ARCHIVE: SELECTED WORK, ISSUES ONE-TEN

 Typesetting & Design

-Little Engines started in 2001, publishing four perfect-bound print issues.
-Each included a carefree mix of fiction, comics, interviews, photos, essays, and more.
+Little Engines started in 2001 with the slow publication of the first four perfect-bound issues of the magazine.
+Each included a dynamic mix of fiction, comics, interviews, photos, essays, and more.
 The Stranger called Little Engines “remarkably satisfying” and Philadelphia Weekly said the magazine was “such a wonderful creation.”